MichelleSetoboli/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that sets the mode of the file hello to -rwxr-x-wx
+a script that adds execution permission to the owner, the group owner and the other users, to the file hello